maxnatamo/maxnatamo/src/content/blog/self-hosting-mailserver.md

 >
 > This is obviously expected, since they don't have much reason to notify potential spammers that they've been blocked.
 But, it created a lot of friction when I send an important e-mail, only to find that it was never received.
 >
-> While setting up a mail server like this can be interesting - and probably also align better with some of your own ideals - it is simply infeasible in the current day.
-And while it is an unfortunate reality, there's very little to do about to.
+> While setting up a mail server like this can be interesting - and might also align better with some of your own ideals - it is simply infeasible in the current day.
+And while it is an unfortunate reality, there's very little to do about it.
 >
 > Depending on your needs, I recommend using one of the larger mail providers.
 Some of them have features that are more catered to privacy-focused individuals; namely [Tuta](https://tuta.com/), [mailbox](https://mailbox.org/en/), [FastMail](https://www.fastmail.com/) (although I haven't used any of these).